javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 1. For not shown elements (`display:none` or not in the document).
 2. For `<body>` and `<html>`.
-3. For elements with `position:fixed` on them.
+3. For elements with `position:fixed`.

 ## offsetWidth/Height

-Now let's move to the element itself.
+Now let's move on to the element itself.

 These two properties are the simplest ones.
 They provide the "outer" width/height of the element.
 Or, in other words, its full size including borders.